-2 The numbers in brackets correspond to those of the bibliography in Annex A.
+1 The numbers in brackets correspond to those of the bibliography in Annex A.

-3 Notes in text, tables, and figures of a standard are given for information only and do not contain requirements needed to implement this standard.

-4 The IEEE standards or products referred to in this clause are trademarks of The Institute of Electrical and Electronics Engineers, Inc.
+2 Notes in text, tables, and figures are given for information only and do not contain requirements needed to implement the standard.
+3The IEEE standards or products referred to in this clause are trademarks of the Institute of Electrical and Electronics Engineers, Inc.

-5 This publication is available from The Institute of Electrical and Electronics Engineers (http://standards.ieee.org/).
+4IEEE publications are available from the Institute of Electrical and Electronics Engineers, 445 Hoes Lane, Piscataway, NJ 08854, USA (http://standards.ieee.org/).